 Noah Bunting, county POL winner from Amador High,

-will represent Amador County at the State Poetry Out Loud competition
+represented Amador County at the State Poetry Out Loud competition

 in Sacramento on March 10 and 11, 2019.